How to Analyze A/B Test Results: A Beginner’s Guide for 2026

 Half of your visitors should see the original version of your page or ad campaign (control page), and the other half should see one of the new variations.

-Make sure the test duration is long enough to generate an adequate sample size.
+Make sure the test duration is long enough to generate an adequate sample size and to achieve statistical significance.
 Exactly how long you’ll have to run your tests depends on how much traffic you have arriving on your web page.

 Step 6: Analyze AB test results